jakeb91/cobloafengineering/docs/Procedures/troubleshooting.md

     ### Cost

     There are many costs associated with supporting customers.
 Of particular note are the indirect costs of notorious customers in terms of effect on team morale for both support and engineering staff.
-Many notorious customers stand upon a foundation of poor expectation management, which often stem from their interactions with sales and first-contact interactions with support staff.
-This is further complicated when the notorious customer is influential or noisy, as a public tantrum from them can become very bad PR for your company.
+Many notorious customers stand upon a foundation built on poor expectation management and miscommunications, which often stems from their interactions with Sales or other First-Contact interactions such as with Level 1 Support staff.
+This is further complicated when the notorious customer is influential or noisy, as a public admonition from them can become very bad optics for your company, and possibly even on you personally if they take issue with you professionally.

-    **For example:**
-    *Very often if a Level 1 support staff member even off-handedly suggests that there is a network issue (even with evidence to the contrary), it immediately spins a very tangled, expensive and complicated web for numerous higher-level staff to untangle - and often the case is that there are no technical issues within scope to solve.
-An incorrectly handled issue could be escalated to the point of potentially wasting collective weeks of higher-level staff's labour time for ultimately the same outcome that would have been achieved by initially setting and managing customer expectations correctly at the beginning.*

-    *Further down this train of thought, imagine this notorious customer is a Twitch streamer, with 1,000 sweaty fans that watched them disconnect from a grand final match due to their pet cat chewing through the router's power supply cable, only for that streamer to blame "this shitty ISP" to those 1,000 watchers because of previously poorly handled expectations that resulted in negative sentiment.
-There's 1,000 people your company is now a joke to because they can't see the fried cat laying under the desk on stream.*
+    !!! note "Real-life Example"

+        To give you a real-life example, I once had an issue escalated to me where the end-user insisted there were endless issues with packetloss affecting their Call of Duty gaming experience.
+My hand was forced into spending nearly 2 weeks full-time investigating this ticket due to an earlier, incorrect admission from a Support agent that there was an issue with the Network causing it.
+2 weeks of investigation turned-up inconclusive, however the customer was now being extremely combative.
+Eventually, video evidence of the issue in action demonstrated that the issue the customer was having was actually a widely reported bug in the game relating to positional audio desyncs.
+This was a very frustrating experience for all involved, and highlights the very clear need to manage customer expectations and communicate accurate information with them.

+        I have unfortunately experienced many situations like this across a number of jobs.

     There are four classifications to make here:

+    !!! danger "Warning"

+        Banter Alert!

     - The customer is **high cost, high impact** - they will take a-lot of time to deal with but are vocal brand advocates (hint: Twitch streamers)
     - The customer is **high cost, low impact** - they will take a-lot of time to deal with and are not vocal brand advocates (hint: also Twitch streamers, and most Linus Tech-Tips fans)